hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/minifabric.md

             </td>
             <td>
-                User can now deploy nodes with a new deploynodes operation.
-The user must first place their node manifest files into the vars/nodespecs directory before deploying.
-The operation will search for CA manifest files and deploy those first before deploying the other nodes.

-Also adds missing help messages for deployoperator operation and --target-environment option.
+                Adds github action that deploys kubernetes cluster and tests the new deployoperator and deploynodes operations
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-09-29 00:37:02 +0000 UTC
+        Created At 2022-10-19 00:49:10 +0000 UTC
     </div>
 </div>